Introduction to Cluster Algebras. Chapters 4-5: Folding

 The ``mutation commutes with folding'' statement in Lemma~\ref{lem:mut-folding} comes with a caveat: it requires admissibility of \emph{both} quivers $Q$ and~$\mu_K(Q)$ with respect to the group action at hand.
 Unfortunately, admissibility does not propagate via mutations: $Q$ may be $G$-admissible while $\mu_K(Q)$ is not.

 [3]

-\begin{example} Let $Q$ be an oriented $6$-cycle with six mutable vertices labeled $1$ through~$6$ in clockwise order.
+\begin{example} Let $Q$ be an oriented $6$-cycle with six mutable vertices labeled $0$ through~$5$ in clockwise order.
 Let the generator of $G=\ZZ/2\ZZ$ act by sending each vertex~$i$ to the vertex $(i+3)\bmod 6$.
-Then $Q$ is $G$-admissible but each quiver $\mu_K(Q)$ is not. \end{example}
+Then $Q$ is $G$-admissible but for any mutable $\ZZ/2\ZZ$-orbit $K$, the quiver $\mu_K(Q)$ is not. \end{example}

 We next proceed to the folding of seeds.
 This will require, in addition to an action of a group~$G$, a choice of a semifield homomorphism that ``bundles together'' the variables associated with the vertices in the same $G$-orbit.